Start a conversation

 What else should I do in the area?

-Some treks take you through indigenous villages, with its traditional Quechua speaking natives like the Lares Trekking.
-Other trails offer unsurpassed views of glaziers, turquoise glacial lakes, and unique flora and fauna like the famous Salcantay Trek.
+Some treks take you through indigenous villages, with its traditional Quechua speaking natives like the Lares Trek.
+Other trails offer unsurpassed views of glaziers, turquoise glacial lakes, and unique flora and fauna like the famous Salkantay Trek.
 For the extra fit and adventurous, the trail to Choquequirao is not to be missed.
 A phenomenal discovery and wonder of the world in its own right.
 This archeological site stays secluded and very little foot travel.
 It sits at the foot of the Amazon jungle.
 Choquequirao 3 times bigger than Machu Picchu and is mysterious.
-Archeologists know very little about this archeological site, with dense jungle still covering the majory of its buildings.
+Archeologists know very little about this archeological site, with dense jungle still covering the majority of its buildings.

 There are also a number of day tours from Cusco.
 Like the second most visited tourist site in Cusco after Machu Picchu, the incomparable Rainbow Mountain.
 Another unassuming day hike will take you up to the stunning Humantay Lake.
 This lake is strikingly beautiful turquoise glacial lake that sits below a mountain of the same name, Humantay Mt (5 473m/ 17 956ft).
 The mountain is blanketed by snow all year round.
 Also, a great day option is a relaxing day tour through the agricultural center of the Incas in the Sacred Valley